articulate-common-lisp/articulate-common-lisp.github.io/initial~abcs.md

 * log5 - a log facility

-* parentscript - a CL -> javascript emitter
+* parenscript - a CL -> javascript emitter

 * lparallel  - a library for parallel programming